|Warning Sirens Main Page||Thunderbolt Restoration||Chopper/Rotator Restoration|

 All of this it what I have been able to figure out from the above photo.
 I may or may not be correct about the rotor having limit switches but I believe that's the only way this system could work automatically.
 I can't imagine someone sitting there switching the horn rotation back and forth manually as the siren operated.

 This blower information is based on the blowers I have presonally dealt with and information in Thunderbolt siern manuals.
 There may be some other differences in blowers out there that I haven't come across yet.
-There is indeed a gasoline powered Thunderbolt siren but I have never seen any photos of the inner workings of one.A-Series Blowers
+There was indeed a gas powered Thunderbolt 2000 siren but I only ever seen a few photos of one but don't have permission to show them on this site.A-Series Blowers

 The above photos show the early type (larger Sutorbilt 6M?) and later type (smaller Sutorbilt 4M?) of Thunderbolt A-Series blower units side by side.
 The difference is obvious from the photos.
 Federal went to the smaller size blower in the 1960s.
 I don't know the exact year.
 The smaller blower runs at a much higher speed than the larger type.
 Notice the pulley sizes on each blower.
 When these blowers are running the smaller blower really screams while the larger just putt-putts along.
 The larger type blower unit is very heavy.
 I would guess it's well over 700 pounds with the motor on the frame.
 At the time this photo was taken I had the blower motors at the motor shop for a checkup before sending them to Moss Lake, Texas.
 Both motors were in good condition.
 Both of these blowers use 7.5 horsepower 240 volt 3-phase motors.
 Click smaller images to see larger.